Professor of Music, Core Chair

 - EDD, Columbia University Teachers College, 2012

 Beverly Lapp, Professor of Music, chairs the music department and serves as Core Curriculum Director at Goshen College.
 Areas of research are music as a liberal art, general education, musicians and vocation, and the music learning experiences of children.
 Her work in the applied piano studio is enriched by the opportunity to work with a wide range of non-music majors and music majors for whom piano is a secondary instrument.
 Previous experience with community music schools and leadership of the Goshen College Piano Preparatory Department led to a passion for the training of future piano teachers.
-Beverly serves on the Board of Trustees for the Frances Clark Center for Keyboard Pedagogy and co-hosts the annual Goshen College Piano Workshop and Academy.
-Beverly has two daughters, Greta (14) and Naomi (11) and is married to Dale Klassen.
+Beverly serves on the Board of Trustees for the Frances Clark Center for Keyboard Pedagogy.
+Beverly has two daughters, Greta (15) and Naomi (12) and is married to Dale Klassen.

 Mus 272: Applied Piano